-The Kent and Medway Progression Federation is a partnership between the University of Kent, Canterbury Christ Church University, the University for the Creative Arts and 40 schools in Kent and Medway.
+The Kent and Medway Progression Federation is a partnership between Canterbury Christ Church University, the University of Kent, the University for the Creative Arts, the University of Greenwich, Canterbury College, the EKC Group, MidKent College, HEAT, Laser Learning Awards, Switch Youth Services and over 70 schools and colleges in Kent and Medway.

-- Our three university partners offer a free programme of outreach events to students within 40 schools in Kent and Medway (in areas where few people progress to HE).
+- Our university partners offer a free programme of outreach events to students within 40 schools in Kent and Medway (in areas where few people progress to HE).

 - The KMPF Support Team undertake evaluation of the programme, provide support to Progression Mentors, and play an important national role in policy development around widening participation in HE.